cmu-lib/twitter_textmining_workshop_2020/README.md

 3. [Download the workshop code](https://github.com/cmu-lib/twitter_textmining_workshop_2020/archive/master.zip), unzip it, and then double-click on `election_tweetmining.Rproj` to launch the project inside RStudio.

-4. Install the tidyverse, quanteda, and other R packages as listed in the `install.R` file in the base directory of the workshop code.
+4. Install the tidyverse and other R packages as listed in the `install.R` file in the base directory of the workshop code.

 **We won't be spending any time during this workshop helping you to set this up!** There are a lot of resources online on "how to install r and rstudio for XXX operating system".
 If you run in to any difficulty, or if this sounds like way too much to start out with on this workshop, that's why we have option 1 described above.